Our Approach to Winning

 Our year-round programs are effective in educating and motivating voters to become consistent in casting their ballots.
 We involve voters in local advocacy, incorporating an integrated voter outreach strategy to have our voters become the tipping point on statewide public policy advocacy campaigns.

-CNC’s success is rooted in the three tenants of direct political action:
+CNC’s success is rooted in the three tenets of direct political action:

 1) transform people into leaders in their community by connecting them with their power;